Uvacoder/woodwork-projects/howto/hiddenlevelinglegs/README.md

 ![](pics/IMG_3912.png "Plywood leg")

-I don't understand why not more furniture features leveling legs.
-I consider them a must and not only to defend against less than 100% precision on the furniture builder's part.
-Most floors are not fully level, so even the most well built piece might wobble and have to be shimmed, once put in its final place.
+I don't understand why not more commercial furniture (or woodworking plans) feature leveling legs.
+I guess it's a cost / complexity reason, but I consider them a must and not only to defend against less than 100% precision on the furniture builder's part.
+Most floors are not fully level, so even the most well built piece might wobble and have to be shimmed.

 The leveling assembly I'm showing here costs pennies, and can be put into the leg in under two minutes by drilling two holes.
 When fully closed, no one will